 Specializing in Mandated Real Estate Errors & Omissions Insurance

-Enrollment Form (Prorated): Please use this form if you are an individual (rather than a firm) licensee and want to purchase insurance through the group program.Endorsement Request Form for Current Insureds: Individual licensees who are enrolled in the current group program and wish to add an endorsement(s) to their policy must use this form.
+Enrollment Form (Prorated): Please use this form if you are an individual licensee and want to purchase insurance through the group program effective after January.

 Optional Firm Coverage

-If your previous coverage expired January 1, you should request an effective date of January 1.
-This will ensure that you maintain continuous coverage.
+If your previous coverage expires January 1, you should request an effective date of January 1 to ensure that you maintain continuous coverage.
 Otherwise, you will have a break in coverage and lose any previously established Retroactive Date (for prior acts coverage).
 If you do not have continuous coverage, your new Retroactive Date will be the effective date of your new coverage.
 In addition, if you have a break in coverage and are not covered during a period that your license is active, you will not comply with the licensing requirements for your state and your license may be placed inactive and/or other action may be taken against your license.

 If you missed timely renewal and cannot obtain a January 1 effective date online, you may request to backdate your individual effective date to January 1 within 90 days of the inception of the current group policy period.
 To request to backdate your coverage to January 1, we must receive a completed reinstatement form and full annual premium payment via check or money order by March 31.
 The carrier reserves the right to deny any request to backdate coverage.
 If granted, this will eliminate a break in coverage and loss of your Retroactive Date.
 However, this procedure will not remedy failure to comply with state law, so the Commission may still assess penalties and fines.